eidietrich/mt-fourth-estate-site/content/graying-pains/_index.md

 order = 4

 +++
 With a median age of XXX, Montanans are old relative to other states in the Western U.S. And the state is forecasted to get older.
 That creates challenges.
 And opportunities.
 We're digging in.
-TK edit this to framing language roughly this length..
+TK edit this to framing language roughly this length.